Phalk/NX-Activity-Log-NPE/README.md

 1. Download the latest release
 2. Setup your credentials on login.txt (you can get this config file along with the latest release).
-3. Open up the app.
+3. Open the homebrew app on your Nintendo Switch.
-4. Go to the Config page.
+4. Go to the Settings page.
 5. Select "Upload to Nintendo Profiles"
-6. Profit.
+6. If you've set up the credentials right the data should show in your profile.

 ## Credits